-7.9.4 Confidentiality of Executive Sessions.
-The minutes of and discussions that take place during an executive session are confidential under A.R.S. § 38-431.03(B) and may not be disclosed to anyone except the following people:

-- 1. Any member of the public body, regardless of whether he or she attended the executive session.
+- 7.8.4 Confidentiality of Executive Session Minutes.
+The minutes of an executive session and all discussions that take place at an executive session are confidential under A.R.S. § 38-431.03(B) and may not be disclosed to anyone except the following people: - 1.
+Any member of the public body, regardless of whether he or she attended the executive session.
 A.R.S. § 38-431.03(B)(1); Picture Rocks Fire Dist. v.
 Updike, 145 Ariz.
-79, 81, 699 P.2d 1310, 1312 (App.
-1985). - 2.
-Any officer, appointee, or employee who was the subject of discussion at an executive session authorized by A.R.S. § 38-431.03(A)(1) may see those portions of the minutes directly pertaining to them.
+79, 699 P.2d 1310 (App.
+1985).

+- 2. Any officer, appointee, or employee who was the subject of discussion at an executive session authorized by A.R.S. § 38-431.03(A)(1) may see those portions of the minutes directly pertaining to them.
 A.R.S. § 38-431.03(B)(2); see Section 7.9.4. - 3.
 Staff personnel, to the extent necessary for them to prepare and maintain the minutes of the executive session. - 4.
 The attorney for the public body, to the extent necessary for the attorney to represent the public body. - 5.
 The Auditor General in connection with the lawful performance of its duty to audit the finances or performance of the public body.
 A.R.S. § 38-431.03(B)(3); Ariz.
 Att'y Gen. Op.
 179-130. - 6.
 The Attorney General or County Attorney when investigating alleged violations of the Open Meeting Law.
 A.R.S. § 38-431.03(B)(4). - 7.
 The court, for purposes of a confidential inspection where an open meeting violation has been alleged.
 A.R.S. § 38-431.07(C).

-The Open Meeting Law requires a public body to advise all persons attending an executive session that such minutes and information are confidential.
+The Open Meeting Law requires a public body to advise all persons attending an executive session or obtaining access to executive session minutes or information that such minutes and information are confidential.
 A.R.S. § 38-431.03(C).
+Public bodies should maintain executive session minutes in a secure file separate from the public meeting minutes to guard against accidental disclosure.

 Members of a public body and others attending the executive session must ensure that the information remains confidential.
 In addition to violating the Open Meeting Law, criminal charges may arise from a release of confidential information from executive session.
 "A public officer or employee shall not disclose or use, without appropriate authorization, any information that is acquired by the officer or employee in the course of the officer's or employee's official duties and that is declared confidential by law."
 A.R.S. § 38-504(B).
 The law designates a knowing or intentional violation of this provision as a Class 6 felony and a reckless or negligent violation as a Class 1 misdemeanor.
 A.R.S. § 38-510(A).
 Either type of violation could lead to criminal penalties in addition to forfeiture of office or employment.
 A.R.S. § 38-510(B).